 Loperamide or Imodium is the go-to drug used for diarrhea.
 It’s an extraordinarily safe drug that’s used for people with IBS predominant diarrhea.

 - It decreases the movement of your intestines, thus slowing down the passage of contents.

 - It increases the absorption of fluid and nutrients from your intestine into the blood.

 - It prevents the secretion of fluids into your intestinal lumen, thus preventing the formation of loose stools.

 You can take Imodium if you have IBS diarrhea with or without abdominal pain.

-Imodium is also beneficial if you have the mixed type of IBS where there is constipation alternating with diarrhea
+Imodium is also beneficial if you have a mixed type of IBS where there is constipation alternating with diarrhea.

 When not to take Imodium:

 - Better not to use Buscopan IBS relief.

 - If your diarrhea is not due to IBS (diarrhea not associated with food, awakens you at night, or is associated with fever).
 It’s better to consult your doctor.